dynamiccreator/aliwa-server/README.md

 # aliwa-server
 A node.js server for the aliwa wallet

-# Documentation (linux)
+## Documentation (linux)

+###Requirements

-1.Have an Alias wallet (gui/rpc) fully synced (wallet from https://alias.cash or https://github.com/aliascash/alias-wallet)
+* Alias wallet (gui or rpc) fully synced (wallet from https://alias.cash or https://github.com/aliascash/alias-wallet)

+* Node.js >=12.0.0

+* Maria DB

+* (optional) LAMP with phpmyadmin or another gui tool for look up or managing the database conviently if neccesarry

+###Steps

-2.Modify rpcuser and rpcpassword in the alias.conf file
+1.Modify rpcuser and rpcpassword in the alias.conf file

-3.copy alias.conf file into .aliaswallet folder and restart the wallet afterwards
+2.Copy alias.conf file into .aliaswallet folder and restart the wallet afterwards

-4.(optional) test it with curl: curl --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getblockcount", "params":[] }' -H 'content-type: text/plain;' http://user:password@127.0.0.1:36657/ (adapt user and password ;) )
+3.(optional) test it with curl: curl --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getblockcount", "params":[] }' -H 'content-type: text/plain;' http://user:password@127.0.0.1:36657/ (adapt user and password ;) )

-5.install mariadb or -->6.

-6.(optional) install LAMP (Linux Apache Maria PHP) with phpmyadmin
+3.Modify rpcuser and rpcpassword in the alias.conf file

+4.Copy alias.conf file into .aliaswallet folder and restart the wallet afterwards

-7.add a mariadb database with user and password
+5.Add a mariadb database with user and password

-8.import aliwa_server.sql to the database
+6.Import aliwa_server.sql to the database

-9.modify main_server.js (as in alias.conf):

-  let username=

-  let password=

-  var read_block_height= //(0 for sync from block 0 or a higher value for quick testing)

-10.modify database.js (as in your mariadb database)

-  user: 'user',

-  password: 'password',

-  database: 'aliwa_server',

-11. install node.js (v>=12 important)

-12. run: npm install in this folder

-13. run: node main_sever.js
+7.Modify config.js (user,password etc.)

+8. `node npm install` (in this folder)

+9. `node server.js` (in this folder)